jupyter-lsp/jupyterlab-lsp/README.md

 ![autocompletion](https://raw.githubusercontent.com/krassowski/jupyterlab-lsp/master/examples/screenshots/autocompletion.png)

+#### The runtime kernel suggestions are still there

-> When a kernel is available the suggestions from the kernel (such as keys of a
-> dict and columns of a DataFrame autocompletion) are merged with the suggestions
-> from the Language Server (currently only in notebook).
+When a kernel is available the suggestions from the kernel (such as keys of a dict and columns of a DataFrame autocompletion) are merged with the suggestions from the Language Server (currently only in notebook).

+If the kernel is too slow to respond promptly only the LSP static analysis suggestions will be shown (default threshold: 0.6s).
+You can configure the completer to not attempt to fetch the kernel completions if the kernel is busy (skipping the 0.6s timeout).

 ### Rename